Literature / The Devil's Arithmetic

 "You are a name, not a number.
 Never forget that name, whatever they tell you here.
 You will always be Chaya—life—to me."

-about a teenaged Jewish girl named Hannah, who is transported through time to a 1942 Polish concentration camp.
+about a teenaged Jewish girl named Hannah, who is transported through time to a 1942 German concentration camp in occupied Poland.
 Hannah goes from being disrespectful of Jewish beliefs to realizing the importance of remembering after seeing the horrors of the time.

 Tropes used by the novel:

 - Adaptation Name Change: In the novel when Hannah goes into the past, she assumes the identity of Chaya.
 In the movie her name is still Hannah.

 - Rivka's brother Wolfe in the film.
 He is replaced with her mother Mina, who doubles as a Composite Character of Hannah's aunt and uncle.

 - Several minor characters as well, such as Rachel, Esther, and Shifre, who Hannah meets at the wedding, and the female camp guard.
 A female guard is heard very briefly during the scene where Hannah and the other women must change into camp clothes, but it's not the same one as in the book.

 - Hannah's little brother Aaron is also adapted out, and with him, one of the original major plot points: when the camp is inspected, young children must disappear or be killed, so they hide in the garbage heap or midden.
 This gives Hannah a brief flashback of her little brother hiding Passover afikomen in the bathroom laundry hamper.

 - Adult Fear: Your daughter ending up alone in a strange place where you can't protect her from the horrors that await her.
 There's also the woman who has to hide her pregnancy and later her baby from the guards.

 - Age Lift: In the novel Hannah is around eleven or twelve.
 In the movie she is old enough to drive and get a tattoo (Kirsten Dunst was seventeen when the film was made).